redlineo/red_crypto/README.md

  94208510C2C001FB01C0C21085209401
  ```

 6. Add your encrypted passwords in **keymap.c**.
 Now you can encrypt 4 passwords with any length (16, 32, 64, more not tested).

-Keep this information in secret.
+> Keep this information in secret.
 Even if there are no plaintext.

+Chosen parameter `STORAGE_PASS_LEN` must be the same as the number of zeros in this array.

+Chosen parameter `STORAGE_SIZE` must be the same as the number of passwords in this array.

 ```c
 const uint8_t encrypted_passwords[STORAGE_SIZE][STORAGE_PASS_LEN] = {